reawwad/reawwad.github.io/index.md

 #### SOFTWARE ENGINEERING CAREER EXPERIENCE
 > * #### Microsoft, USA (Mar 2020 - Jun 2020)
   >  * Software Engineer apprentice, Azure Compute, Service LifeCycle COGS
   >   * Worked with the MR PolicyEngine team to add the Terminate Scheduled Events flow to the existing AzPECanary service
   >     CRP to verify the correctness and integrity of the business model workflow.
 The AzPECanary represents a virtual
   >     machine scale set(VMSS); currently the AzPECanary service is deployed in multiple Azure regions.
 Scheduled Events is
   >     an Azure Metadata service that gives the tenants time to prepare for
   >     virtual machine maintenance(Reboot - Redeploy - Terminate).
   >     * Added VMSS terminate schedule event notification and termination flow of a virtual machine.
   >     * Added VMSS scaling out flow to increase the number of the virtual machines within VMSS
   >     * Tested the AzPECanary deployment to multiple regions and helped in discovering some bugs.
   >     * Used c# async programming and Powershell script
   >     * Used Azure Portal- github- Azure storage explorer- Azure Data Explorer.
   >     * Added a dashboard to monitor the success rate/errors of the initiated terminate scheduled events maintenance jobs
   >       on a VMSS level using Kusto query language
   >     * Adding the terminate scheduled events flow to the current AzPECanary helped in identifying some issues related
   >       to the VMSS scaling capacity.
-  >       * Adding UnitTests to terminate SE flow
+  >     * Added UnitTests to terminate SE flow
 > * ##### (2014-2019) MATH/Substitue Teaching
   >    *  (2016 - 2019) Substitue teacher at Lake Washington School district
   >    *  (Apr2016-Jun2016) High school Math teacher- Bellevue Internation school